kevzettler/gl-swept-sphere-triangle/README.md

 // to reduce the number of triangles you're colliding against.
 This is not a cheap
 // test!
 for(i in sceneTriangles) {
   tri = sceneTriangles[i];
   traceSphereTriangle(tri.verts[0], tri.verts[1], tri.verts[2], traceInfo);
 }

 if(traceInfo.collision) {
   // This will get the position of the sphere when it collided with the closest triangle traceInfo.getTraceEndpoint(endPoint);

   // This is the point on the triangle where the sphere collided. traceInfo.intersectPoint;
   // You can use the above two values to generate an appropriate collision response.
 }
  ```

 ## Development roadmap
-The original gist uses a really old version of gl-matrix 1.3.8.
+~~The original gist uses a really old version of gl-matrix 1.3.8.
 Later versions of gl-matrix had non-backwards compatible API changes.
 This has old copy of gl-matrix has been hard coded in the code base.
 This was to evaluate if the gist code actually worked.
-Future iterations of this module will work to bring the dependencies up to speed and review potential performance gains.
+Future iterations of this module will work to bring the dependencies up to speed and review potential performance gains.~~

+This module has been updated to a moder version of `gl-matrix` future road map will be purely optimization.